Millvina Dean, The Two-Month-Old Who Survived The Titanic Sinking

 GERRY PENNY/AFP/GettyMillvina Dean in 2002 at a Titanic exhibit opening.

-Millvina Dean was born in February of 1912.
+Millvina Dean was born on February 2, 1912.
 Two months later, she boarded a passenger ship with her mother, father, and older brother Bertram.
-The ship was the RMS Titanic, and she was the youngest passenger and last survivor of the disaster, which occurred on April 15, 1912.
+The ship was the doomed RMS Titanic, captioned by Edward Smith and she was the youngest passenger and last survivor of the disaster, which occurred on April 15, 1912.

 She was born in Branscombe, England, and shortly after, her family decided to emigrate to Wichita, Kansas, to find work with some of her father’s relatives, who had emigrated earlier.
-The Dean family boarded the Titanic at Southampton, England as third-class passengers after a coal strike caused them to be transferred from their original ship.
+The Dean family boarded the Titanic at Southampton, England as third-class passengers after a coal strike prevented them from boarding their original ship.

 On the night of April 14th, her father felt the collision and sent her mother and the children up to the deck.
-They were placed in Lifeboat 10 and were among the first third-class passengers to escape the sinking ship.
-They arrived safely in New York four days later.
-Her father died on the Titanic and his body was never recovered.
+Dean and her mother sat in Lifeboat 10 and were among the first third-class passengers to escape the sinking ship.
+Crew loaded infant Dean into a mail sack and placed her in a lifeboat.
+Luckily, they arrived safely in New York four days later.
+Unfortunately, her father died on the Titanic and his body was never recovered.

 Titanic Aftermath